Basal ganglia pathways

 - Myoclonus is a jerky, involuntary, and usually arrhythmic movement.
 To imagine how myoclonus looks like, think of body jerks as one is falling asleep, this is physiological myoclonus.

 These disorders result from the degeneration of the neurons that form the direct pathway.
 Since this is the pathway that serves for the planning of the movement, the problems that patients will have been presented in two forms:

 - Bradykinesia that is presented with slow movement

-- Akinesia that is presented with the inability to move at all because the individual is unable to plan or to direct a movement toward a desired position or target.
+- Akinesia is presented with the inability to move at all because the individual is unable to plan or to direct a movement toward a desired position or target.

-Parkinson’s disease is the most prevalent disorder associated with the basal ganglia.
+Parkinson’s disease is the most prevalent disorder associated with basal ganglia.
 It is the result of the degeneration of the dopaminergic neurons of the pars compacta of the substantia nigra.
 This is actually the place of origin of the nigrostriatal pathway that is essential for the promotion of the direct pathway of the basal ganglia.
-Because of its damage, the excitation of the supplementary motor area which is of key significance for the movement planning, is lost.
+Because of its damage, the excitation of the supplementary motor area which is of key significance for the movement planning is lost.